 The NDIS will bring about wide-ranging changes for disability service providers in terms of the types of jobs and skills required.
 Needs are expected to extend across business management and service provision, with increased focus on areas like customer service, workforce flexibility, innovation and technology.

 NDIS trial site findings from other states suggest that sector jobs and training pathways are diverse.
 Occupations include support workers, allied health professionals, support coordinators, managers and administrators, local area coordinators, planners and assessors.

 Training providers and prospective disability sector workers will need to understand the

 NDIS intent and operational approach.

 Early findings from NDIS trial sites suggest that NDIS participants are seeking workers with values and attributes they can relate to.
-This means demand for workers with a variety of backgrounds, reflecting the demographic diversity of clients, and values that put people with disability at the centre of decision making.
+This means demand for workers from a variety of backgrounds, who reflect the demographic diversity of clients, and demonstrate values that put people with disability at the centre of decision-making.

-Inclusive practices in training are critical to ensure this workforce diversity and value base is achieved.
+Inclusive practices in training are critical towards ensuring this workforce diversity and value base is achieved.

 For prospective disability sector workers,